AndreiCravtov/babeld/docs/neighbour-cost-local-control.md

 - `bad`: malformed command syntax.
 - `no <reason>`: syntactically valid but not applicable.

-Stage 1 only produces `ok` or `bad`, because semantic lookup is not wired yet.
+Stage 2 produces `ok`, `bad`, and semantic `no ...` responses, but does not yet store or apply any bias state.

+Internally, syntax parsing produces a request object.
+Semantic validation is a separate command-handler step, and typed validation failures are mapped to the local-control `no ...` strings in that layer.

-Expected later `no` cases:
+Current `no` cases:

 - no such interface
 - address is not link-local
 - no such neighbour on that interface
-- bias expiry is invalid for the current neighbour state

 ## Monitor Output Target